craigtkhill/final-year-team-project/README.md

 # Getting Started

+## Prerequisites

+Before starting, ensure you have the following installed on your system:

+- **Git**: Version control system.
+You can download and install it from [here](https://git-scm.com/downloads).
+- Install a code editor like [Visual Studio Code](https://code.visualstudio.com/).
+- **GitHub**: Create a GitHub account [here](https://github.com/)

 ## Windows Users

-If using a Windows Machine, it is recommended to use Windows Subsytem for Linux.
-This ensures better compatibility with tools and environments, smoother operation of the development workflow, and a more consistent experience.
-Instructions for installing WSL can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).
+If using a Windows Machine, it is recommended to use Windows Subsystem for Linux (WSL).

+1. **Install WSL**: Follow the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install) to install WSL.

 ## Clone Repository

-In WSL or on the terminal for Mac and Linux, clone this repository using the following command:
+Open a terminal (WSL for Windows, Terminal for Mac and Linux) and clone the repository using the following command:

 ```bash
 git clone git@github.com:craigtkhill/final-year-team-project.git